fastapi/fastapi/docs/en/docs/deployment/deta.md

 This command will package your code, upload all the necessary files to Deta Space, and run a remote build of your app, resulting in a **revision**.
 Whenever you run `space push` successfully, a live instance of your API is automatically updated with the latest revision.

 !!! tip
-    You can manage your [revisions](https://deta.space/docs/en/basics/revisions#whats-a-revision) by opening your project in the Builder app.
+    You can manage your <a href="https://deta.space/docs/en/basics/revisions#whats-a-revision" class="external-link" target="_blank">revisions</a> by opening your project in the Builder app.
 The live copy of your API will be visible under the **Develop** tab in Builder.

 ## Check it